 We believe some of the most compelling investment opportunities are in companies that benefit from long-duration, secular growth trends.
 Getting exposure to these opportunities, however, can be challenging.
 In fact, many mainstream core international and emerging markets benchmarks have relatively small positions in secular growth companies.

 Secular growth sectors—such as technology, health care, and communication services—include many companies that use technology to build long-duration growth drivers and lasting competitive advantages.
 The internet services and infrastructure industry, for example, includes companies that help businesses build their online capabilities.
-These companies have enjoyed significant growth as COVID-19 accelerated long-term investment trends, but they comprise just 0.6% of the core international index.
+These companies have enjoyed significant growth, but they comprise just 0.2% of the core international index.

 Emerging markets core indices, such as the MSCI EM Index, are more balanced between value and growth (Figure 2).
 The index has a significant weight in technology and its top four holdings (Taiwan Semiconductor, Tencent, Alibaba, and Samsung) account for about 17% of the index’s market capitalization.